-- 7. The Applicant in late 1986 applied to change her G4 visa status to permanent resident status.
-She acquired permanent resident status in August 1987 whereupon the Respondent informed her that she would no longer receive expatriate benefits. - 8.
-By letter dated July 12, 1989, several staff members who were in permanent resident status requested the Vice President, Personnel (VPP), of the Bank to consider changing the benefits policy of the Bank.
+- 5. In January 1985 before the Applicant joined the Bank a letter had been circulated to all staff by the Respondent in which it was communicated that the Bank's policy relating to expatriate benefits was being changed.
+It was stated that, effective January 29, 1985 all "new staff who have held U.S. permanent resident (PR) status or U.S. citizenship at any time in the 12 months prior to appointment to the Bank will be ineligible for expatriate benefits." - 6.
+By letter dated July 12, 1989, several staff members who were in permanent resident status requested the Vice President, Personnel (VPP) of the Bank to consider changing the benefits policy of the Bank.
 By memorandum, dated November 15, 1989, the Director, Personnel Policy Department (PERPP), sent a paper reviewing the benefits policy of the Respondent to the Senior Vice President (SVP), External Affairs and Administration.
 No change in the current policy was recommended.
-In response to a memorandum, dated August 7, 1990, from the Chairman, Staff Association, the VPP advised the Chairman by letter, dated August 24, 1990, that management had decided not to change the Bank's policy with respect to eligibility for expatriate benefits. - 9.
-In a memorandum, dated December 3, 1990, responding to the Applicant's request for administrative review, the Director, PERPP, stated that "A decision by management not to recommend a change to Directors does not change terms and conditions of employment and is not a decision subject to review." - 10.
-In an appeal to the Appeals Committee by the Applicant made on February 4, 1991, against the Bank's decision not to revise its present eligibility criteria for expatriate benefits, the Committee in its decision, dated April 30, 1991, stated: - Appellant is appealing the failure of the Respondent to suggest changes in that policy to the Respondent's Board of Executive Directors.
-Although the Committee is not unsympathetic to the substantive issues raised, it agrees that it does not have jurisdiction to decide the issues raised by this Appeal. - 11.
+In response to a memorandum, dated

+August 7, 1990, from the Chairman, Staff Association, the VPP advised the Chairman by letter, dated August 24, 1990, that management had decided not to change the Bank's policy with respect to eligibility for expatriate benefits.

+- 7. By memorandum dated December 6, 1990, responding to the request of the Applicant for administrative review, filed on September 19, 1990, the Director, PERPP, rejected the Applicant's request.
+The Director, PERPP, stated "A decision by management not to recommend a change to Directors does not change terms and conditions of employment and is not a decision subject to review." - 8.
+In an appeal to the Appeals Committee by the Applicant against the Bank's decision not to revise its present eligibility criteria for expatriate benefits, the Committee in its decision, dated April 30, 1991, stated: - Appellant is appealing the failure of the Respondent to suggest changes in that policy to the Respondent's Board of Executive Directors.
+Although the Committee is not unsympathetic to the substantive issues raised, it agrees that it does not have jurisdiction to decide the issues raised by this Appeal. - 9.
 By letter, dated July 16, 1991, the Respondent indicated to counsel for the Applicant that the proper date from which the time for applying to the Tribunal would run would be (i) in the case of the four appeals that had been decided, the date on which each of the appellants received the notice of the decision of the Appeals Committee that it had declined to take jurisdiction, and (ii) in the case of the appeals withdrawn, the withdrawal date of each case.
 In relation to a third group mentioned in the Applicant's counsel's letter, dated July 11, 1991, the Respondent indicated that it took no position at that time because it believed that group not to be of relevance.

-The Respondent's main contentions on the Jurisdictional issue:
+The Respondent's main contentions on the jurisdictional issue: